garrandall/popular-music-data/tracks/rhythm-is-a-dancer-snap-.md

 You can feel it in the air

-Ooh, it's a passion
+Oh, it's a passion
-Ooh, you can feel it in the air
+Oh, you can feel it in the air
-Ooh, it's a passion, ooh
+Oh, it's a passion, oh

 Rhythm is a dancer